-† At 1.8 x 1010 CFU/mL, 5 of 6 LRAP samples, 4 of 5 LRAP suspended in PAS-C and plasma samples and 4 of 5 nLR WBD platelet pools yielded valid PGDprime results and were detected; one sample per platelet type resulted in an invalid test.
+[†] At 1.8 x 1010 CFU/mL, 5 of 6 LRAP in plasma samples, 4 of 5 LRAP in PAS/plasma samples and 4 of 5 nLR WBD platelet pools yielded valid PGDprime results and were detected; one sample per platelet type resulted in an invalid test.

-[‡] At 5.4 x 109 CFU/mL, 4 of 5 samples of LRAP (PAS-C and plasma) and 4 of 5 samples of pre-storage pools of platelets suspended in plasma yielded valid PGDprime results and were detected; one sample per platelet type resulted in an invalid test.
+[‡] At 5.4 x 109 CFU/mL, 4 of 5 samples of LRAP in PAS/plasma and 4 of 5 samples of pre-storage pools of platelets suspended in plasma yielded valid PGDprime results and were detected; one sample per platelet type resulted in an invalid test.